2001-Wed Feb 22 08:21:40 MST 2017

 Does the rumble and crash of a

-thunderstorm send your dog scuttling under the bed?
+dog scuttling under the bed?
 If so, you (and your dog) are not alone.
 Storms and other noises, such as

 fireworks, gunshots and smoke alarms can send many dogs into paroxysms of distress.
 And for some dogs, even more subtle sounds, such as a dishwasher, can be intensely upsetting.